AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md

 * Sequential processing
 * Enable data loss

-For more information about these options, see [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+For more information about these options, see [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).

 ## Errors resulting into incomplete executions {#errors-resulting-into-incomplete-executions}